sivarao1771/RawHash-Simulation/README.md

 * Ability to specify even/odd channels to eject the reads only from these specified channels.
 * Please create issues if you want to see more features that can make RawHash2 easily integratable with nanopore sequencers for any use case.

-# Citing RawHash, RawHash2, and RawAlign
+# Citing RawHash, RawHash2, Rawsamble, and RawAlign

 If you use RawHash (or RawHash2) in your work, please consider citing the following papers: